Ableton Live vs Bitwig Studio – Which One is Better? (2023)

 Ableton’s Max For Live vs Bitwig’s The Grid

-The real point of competition lies, however, in each DAW’s version of a massive, completely customizable modular design system: Ableton’s Max For Live vs Bitwig’s The Grid.
+However, the real point of competition lies in each DAW’s version of a massive, completely customizable modular design system: Ableton’s Max For Live vs Bitwig’s The Grid.

 It must be noted, however, that it is only available in Live’s Suite edition, which costs almost twice as much as Bitwig’s full version.
 Also, M4L is a separate environment of its own, not quite as tightly integrated into Live as desirable, though improvements have been made in this direction in the latest update.